 If you parked at the top of the hill, enter the woods by the trackway and turn left, then follow this path through the woods and down to the railway line.
 The path is steep in parts and more or less follows the road, which is on the other side of a stone wall.
 If you parked at the bottom of the hill, cross over the road and into the woods by the log stacks.
 Both paths now join together, so head up hill and onto the old railway line.
 Keep right and uphill and follow the old railway track.

 Now the railway track crosses a small stream on a high embankment, then becomes less of a track and more a narrow path.
-After a while, the path is crossed by a broken fence (see the first image in the gallery below) and there are steps leading up the steep embankment on both sides.
+After a while, the path is crossed by a broken fence and there are steps leading up the steep embankment on both sides.
 Take the right side steps and follow the path up into the woods